atomone-hub/atom.one/content/english/blog/atomone-v4-technical-reference/index.md

 ## 10. Security Audit

 The AtomOne v4 upgrade was subjected to a security audit carried out by [Oak Security](https://oaksecurity.io/).
-The full audit report is available at <PLACEHOLDER_LINK>.
+The full audit report will be soon available at [github.com/atomone-hub/atomone/tree/main/docs](https://github.com/atomone-hub/atomone/tree/main/docs) as per previous versions audits.

 ---